Determinants in Quantum Matrix Algebras and Integrable Systems: Some properties of quantum determinants

+Quantum elementary symmetric polynomials can be still defined in the algebras $\HH_{\epsilon}(R,F)$ by formulae (\ref{elem}), where the projectors $A^{(k)}$ can be transferred to the rightmost position or put on the both positions: to the right and to the left of the chain of $L$-matrices..

-Let us precise that if $R$ is an even symmetry, we still define the quantum determinant in the algebra $\HH(R,F)$ by formula (\ref{det}).
-Quantum elementary symmetric polynomials are also defined in \cite{IO} by formula (\ref{elem}).
-The quantum determinant in the algebra $\HH(R,F)$ also differs from the highest quantum elementary symmetric polynomial by a factor.
+Note that the quantum determinant in the algebra $\HH_{\epsilon}(R,F)$ also differs from the highest quantum elementary symmetric polynomial by a factor.

-Note that HQA corresponding to the case $F=R=P$ were considered in \cite{CFR} under the name of {\em Manin matrices}.

-Also, the so-called $q$-Manin matrices were introduced in \cite{CFRS} via the symmetries (\ref{matrr}).
-We point out that these symmetries give rise to different HQA and, consequently, to different quantum determinants.

 \begin{remark} \rm Initially such type algebras were considered by Yu.Manin in \cite{M}.
 Their definition is motivated by the following consideration.
-Let us endow the space $V$ with the following coaction $x_i\to l_i^j\ot x_j$ and extend it to the space $\vv$ by assuming that the generators $x_i$ and those $t_k^j$ commute with each other.
-Then the relation (\ref{first}) (resp., (\ref{second})), where we assume that $F=P$ (i.e. the indexes are not overlined), means that the subspace ${\rm Im} S^{(2)}$ (resp., ${\rm Im} A^{(2)}$) is preserved under this coaction.
+Let us endow the space $V$ with the coaction of an RTT algebra: $x_i\to t_i^j\ot x_j$ and extend it to the space $\vv$ by assuming that the generators $x_i$ and $t_k^j$ commute with each other.
+Then the relation (\ref{first}) (resp., (\ref{second})), where we put $F=P$, means that the subspace ${\rm Im} \,A^{(2)}$ (resp., ${\rm Im} \,S^{(2)}$) is preserved under this coaction.
 However, if $F\not=P$, the assumption of commutativity of the generators $x_i$ and $t_k^j$ is not suitable any more. \end{remark}

-Let us consider the HQA, corresponding to the symmetries (\ref{matrr}) in more detail.
-The defining relations in the algebra $\HH(R,P)$, corresponding to the first matrix from (\ref{matrr}) are